practicalli/clojure-web-services/projects/leiningen/todo-app/refactor-namespace/base-routes.md

         [:p "I am an awesome Clojure developer, well getting there... trying some Hiccup now"]))

 (defn hello
-  "A simple personalised greeting showing the use of variable parth elements" [request]
+  "A simple personalised greeting showing the use of variable path elements" [request]
   (let [name (get-in request [:route-params :name])]
     {:status 200